RishiShah99/RishiShah99/README.md

-## Hi there 👋
+## Hi there

 ### About Me
-* I'm **Rishi Shah**, a Schulich Leader Scholar and Engineering student at **McMaster University**, recognized among Canada's top 50 entrepreneurial engineers.
+* I'm **Rishi Shah**, a Schulich Leader at McMaster University.

-* I’m passionate about **machine learning, computer vision, and robotics**, and I love building systems that blend intelligence with engineering — from neural networks to embedded devices.
+### What I'm working on:
+* Medical Technology: Developed ML Models and Augmented Reality systems alongside Synaptive Medical and Robarts Research Institute
+* Currently working on machine learning algorithms for medical embedded devices to reduce miscarriages globally at E3A Healthcare

+Follow to see my progress towards a safer world.